What are ‘pins and needles?’

 The 3rd type of radiculopathy is thoracic.
 It’s less common, but usually presents as a band of pain around the chest and/or pins and needles in the abdomen, chest, or middle back.

-Other causes of neuropathy include:
+Other causes of nerve damage include:

 - Bone marrow or connective tissue disorders